 Be specific.
 What are the goals of your business?
 What do you want to achieve?
 Make sure that your goals and that of the mastermind match up.
 And be sure that you look for a group that has a specific focus, beyond accountability and business growth.

 In my experience when you simply join a mastermind that promises vague objectives you’ll end up with less focus, structure and vague results.
 (Trust me on this one – I’ve been in masterminds like this and I’m also sorry to say that I learned this lesson the hard way when putting my own groups together in my earlier years of running masterminds.)

-That’s why the Savvy Business Masterminds today have clear objectives with a defined mission: The Savvy Business Masterminds is a network of ambitious entrepreneurs whose mission is to grow their companies, while transforming to savvy CEOs, working with more ease and intention.
+That’s why The Uplevel League today have clear objectives with a defined mission: The Uplevel League is a network of ambitious entrepreneurs whose mission is to grow their companies, while transforming to savvy CEOs, working with more ease and intention.
 In our community we heavily focus on helping you to stop overworking, making more money – working less.

 Know how you learn best:

 If you know that you like collaboration, contribution, connecting and receiving feedback in a group format then masterminds are the perfect place for you to be.
 And you don’t have to be an extrovert to thrive in a mastermind (I’m an introvert and love being challenged by the group to be more visible and lean in.)

 If group things are not for you and you don’t enjoy group settings then I’d recommend that you look into hiring a business coach to work with you privately.

 You don’t vibe with or respect the moderator:

 What you’ll get out of the mastermind heavily depends on the moderator and their ability to put a great group together.
 Therefore, it goes without saying that it’s very important that you like and respect the organizer/moderator of the mastermind group.
 On this one, it’s very important to trust your gut.
 If you don’t vibe with them do not join the mastermind group.